GridProtectionAlliance/openHistorian-grafana/README.md

       <add name="Enabled" value="True" description="Determines if web service should be enabled at startup." encrypted="false" />
     </statGrafanaDataService>
 ```
-If the service is using the default `NT SERVICE` account, the service will likely not have rights to start the web service on a new port and will need to be registered.
-As an example, to register a new Grafana web service end-point on port 6357 for the ProjectAlpha service, you would use the following command:
+If the service is using the default `NT SERVICE` account, the service will not have rights to start the web service on a new port and will need to be registered.
+As an example, the following command can be used to register a new Grafana web service end-point on port 6357 for the ProjectAlpha service:
 ```
 netsh http add urlacl url=http://+:6357/api/grafana user="NT SERVICE\ProjectAlpha"
 ```